subamanis/mezura/README.md

 - The program assumes that if a line contains any odd number of the same string symbols, then this is an open multiline string.
 This works for most cases but it may create inaccuracies, for example if a line in python has """ then the program will consider a multiline string everything until the next " symbol and not the next """ symbol.
 If a language doesn't support multiline strings, then you would not expect to see odd number of string symbols either way in a valid syntnax.

-- A language can only declare either one or two string symbols in the .txt, not more.
+- A language can only declare either one or two string and comment symbols and only one multiline comment start symbol + multiline comment end symbol in the .txt, not more.

-- The program doesn't take into account gitignore files, the unwanted dirs have to be added manually in a configuration file
+- The program doesn't take into account gitignore files, the unwanted dirs have to be added manually in a configuration file or using the ```--exclude``` command.

-- Bug: If a file contains Unicode Strings, there is a possibility that a parser thread will panic, due to trying to slice a line in a non-valid way. (byte index is not a char boundary)
+- Bug: If a file contains Unicode Strings, there is a possibility that a parser thread will panic, due to trying to slice a line in a non-valid way, thus creating non-valid unicode characters. (byte index is not a char boundary)

 ## Performance